itsmessc/DS-Lab/README.md

 # MIT DS Lab Codes
-This file contains lab codes of DS of III sem ICT department of MITMPL
+This Repo contains lab codes of DS of III sem ICT department of MITMPL